 - KNOW HOW TO SWIM.

-Seems simple enough, but those who do not know how to swim can be pull out to sea by a rip current and will stand little chance of survival.
+Seems simple enough, but those who do not know how to swim and are pulled out to sea by a rip current stand little chance of survival.
 And just because you are in shallow water does not mean you are safe either.
-A person standing waist deep in water can be dragged out into deeper waters, where they can drown.
+A person standing waist deep in water can be dragged out into deeper waters, where he/she can drown.

 - Check the Surf Zone Forecast for your region.